swarve/ayearlessordinary.com/_posts/2015-04-13-sierra-norte-day1.md

 ---
 layout: post
-title: Cooking in Oaxaca
+title: "Hiking the Sierra Norte - Day 1"
-description: Our cooking class with Augustin
+description: "Our first day hiking in the Sierra Norte, Oaxaca"
 modified: 2015-04-10
 tags: [Mexico]
 author: Simon
 comments: true
 image:
-  feature: IMG_5103.jpg
+  feature: IMG_5626.jpg
 ---

 ## Pueblos Mancomunados
 ## Sierra Norte

-Before we headed to the pacific coast of Mexico for margaritas, seafood & snorkelling we wanted to see some of the remote villages in Oaxaca and do a bit of hiking.
+Before we headed to the pacific coast of Mexico for margaritas, seafood & surfing, we wanted to see some of the remote villages in Oaxaca and do a bit of hiking.
 We had heard about a community of villages in the forests of Sierra Norte where you can hike from village to village with a guide each day, staying in cabanas or with local families.
 We arranged our 3 day tour through a non for profit ecotourism organisation called 'Expediciones Sierra Norte' with all proceeds going towards conservation in the local villages that we visit.

 ### Day 1: